shuklaayush/api/projects/mobile_apps.md

 - [Covid-19 Tracker App](https://github.com/saif191020/covid-19-Tracker-App) (by Saif Basheer Ahamed [@saif191020](https://github.com/saif191020))

 - __[Covid-19 India Tracker (covidapp.in)](http://covidapp.in)__ This app will help people to find the details status/stats of the COVID-19 in India and other countries stats, also list of quarantine people in respective states. __[Download / Get Android APK](https://drive.google.com/file/d/1n35tQndjuDJR8l1-zYHu6UBO-ZFibFuO/view)__ (by __Prabhakar Thota__ [@myinnos](https://github.com/myinnos))

-- [Covid-19 India Tracker (covidapp.in)](http://covidapp.in) This app will help people to find the details status/stats of the COVID-19 in India and other countries stats, also list of quarantine people in respective states.
-[Download / Get Android APK](https://drive.google.com/file/d/1n35tQndjuDJR8l1-zYHu6UBO-ZFibFuO/view) (by Prabhakar Thota [@myinnos](https://github.com/myinnos))

 - [NCovid19](http://covid.softycom.in) (by Rohan Mahindrakar [@rohan12](https://github.com/ROHAN12))